abw/badger-database-js/manual/builder_methods.md

 // -> FROM "users" AS "people"
 ```

-The shorthand format for creating a table alias is to pass an Array of two
+The shorthand format for creating a table alias is to pass an array of two
 elements: the table name and alias.

 ```js